top of page

-Ask a fish “How’s the water?” and it is likely to respond, “What water?”
-So you reach down, pull it out and point it at the water and say “That water.”
-And in that moment the fish becomes aware of its world – a world that, hitherto, defined its unconscious life completely.
+If you ask a fish “How’s the water?” it is likely to respond, “What water?”
+You reach down, pull it out, point it at the water and say “That water.”
+And in that moment the fish becomes aware of its world – a world that has defined its life completely and unconsciously.

-The fish is now aware of two things; firstly, it is aware of its environment and secondly, that it is not its environment and can be separated from it.
+But the fish is now aware of two things; first, its environment, and second, that it is not its environment and so not necessarily bound by it.

-So it can observe its environment and can use it rather than being used by it.
-‘Use’ means being the cause in the matter of one’s circumstances rather than being at their effect (‘used by’).
+The fish can now observe its environment and can use it rather than being used by it.
+‘Use’ here means being the cause in the matter of its circumstances rather than being at their effect (‘used by’).

-We, like the fish, swim around in water, and unless we are aware of the water, are completely impacted and used by it also, to the possible detriment of how we want to live our life.
+We, like the fish, swim around in water of our own and, unless we become aware of the nature of our water, are impacted and used by it also, to the possible detriment of how we we live our lives.

 Our perception is our unconscious reality

-What we swim around in is our perception.
-The perception of our circumstances that we wake up to each morning.
-We awaken to a perception of life that our mind presents to us and for each of us that perception - our experience - is how it is.
+The water we swim around in each day is our perception, like the perception of our circumstances that we wake up to each morning.
+We awaken to a perception of how life is, that our mind presents to us and, as far as we are concerned, that perception - our experience - is how life is.

-And each morning, we plan our day to deal with the concerns and circumstances presented to us by our perception, in order to succeed, because that is how we are conditioned.
-Every day of our lives we wake to our concerns and then attempt to deal with them successfully; human beings, sleepwalking our way through our lives, dealing with our concerns.
+And each morning, we plan our day to deal with the circumstances and concerns presented to us by our perception, in order to succeed in life, because that is how we have been conditioned.
+Every day of our lives we awaken to our concerns and then attempt to deal with them.
+It’s relentless, and that is why spiritual writers have described what we do as: “Human beings, sleepwalking their way through their lives, dealing with their concerns”.

 How it is, is how it is

-Unless we are aware of our thinking, however, we are trapped in this daily cycle of suffering and problem fixing.
-Much popular self-development literature is directed toward dealing with our concerns and fixing our problems - yet all the while, remaining stuck within a perception of, this is how it is.
+Unless we become aware that it’s just our perception, however, we remain trapped in this daily cycle of suffering and problem fixing.
+Much popular self-development literature is directed toward dealing with our concerns and fixing our problems - promising a way out yet all the while, ignoring that we are stuck within our perception.

-Except that 8bn people each wake up every day to a different perception, their own perception of, how it is, and not one of them the same as your perception.
+Except that 8bn people each wake up every day to a different perception, their own perception of how it is, and not one of them has the same perception as your perception.
 Of those 8bn people, whose perception is right?

 Actually, how it is, is never how it is

 Actually, none of them.
-No-one’s perception is how it is.
+No-one’s perception is really how it is.
 No perception is the one; the truth, or it.
-All that you can say with certainty is that how it is for you, is not how it is because anyone else experiencing the situation would have a different, equally valid perception of it.
-And while at first, this may seem problematic, in fact, it’s incredibly freeing, for now you have another more powerful option.
+All that you can say with certainty is that how it is for you, is not how it is because anyone else experiencing the situation would have a different, equally valid perception of how it is.
+And while at first, this may seem problematic, in fact, it’s incredibly freeing, for now you have another more powerful option for dealing with your experiences of life.

 With awareness you can transcend your perception

-Once you are aware that your perception is just a perception your mind has chosen to present to you, you are not restricted to fixing that perception’s problems.
-You can transcend those problems by choosing another perception.
+Once you become aware that your perception is just a perception your mind has chosen to present to you, you are not restricted to fixing the problems that arise from that perception.
+You can choose another perception and transcend those problems.

-Practically, awareness of your perception doesn’t mean that the facts of the situation change necessarily, rather the meaning that you give to them, and/or the time frame that you apply (eg short term or long term) changes.
-This new meaning can lead to a complete transformation of the situation in your perception and therefore, how it impacts your life.
+Practically, awareness of your perception doesn’t mean, necessarily, that the facts of the situation change, rather that the meaning that you give to them, and/or the time frame that you apply to them (eg short term or long term) changes.
+Your new meaning can lead to a complete transformation of the situation in your perception and therefore, how it impacts your life.

-Whichever perception you choose will determine the thoughts that turn up in your head and, unless you are consciously managing how you respond to your thinking, your thoughts will direct your body’s activity, with your body responding accordingly.
+Whichever perception you choose will determine the thoughts that turn up in your head and, unless you are consciously managing how you respond to your thinking, your thoughts will direct your body’s actions.

-Believing that their thoughts are who they are, most people live with this thoughts-action sequence.
-They perceive a situation and react in line with their thinking, whether or not their thinking is in line with who they really are.
+Believing that their thoughts are who they are, most people live within this thoughts-action sequence.
+They perceive a situation and react in line with their thinking, whether or not their thinking is in line with their purpose or who they really are.

 You can also transcend your thinking